Hrespeto/ElkProject/README.md

 ![TODO: Update the path with the name of your screenshot of docker ps output](Images/docker_ps_output.png)
 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_ We have installed the following Beats on these machines:
+- _TODO: List the IP addresses of the machines you are monitoring_ The IP address 10.0.0.5 and 10.0.0.6 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- _TODO: Specify which Beats you successfully installed_ The beats that were successfully installed were the Filebeat and the Mectric Beat
 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: